 Slave Play, the acclaimed new play by Jeremy O. Harris, directed by Robert O’Hara, will be coming to Broadway’s Golden Theatre (252 West 45th Street).
 Slave Play was the most talked about play of the fall and was included on more Best of The Year lists than any other play.
-The strictly limited 17-week engagement began preview performances Tuesday, September 10, 2019, ahead of an official opening night on Sunday, October 6, 2019.
+The strictly limited 17-week engagement began preview performances Tuesday, September 10, 2019, and officially opened on Sunday, October 6, 2019.

 The Old South lives on at the MacGregor Plantation — in the breeze, in the cotton fields…and in the crack of the whip.
 It’s an antebellum fever-dream, where fear and desire entwine in the looming shadow of the Master’s House.
 Jim trembles as Kaneisha handles melons in the cottage, Alana perspires in time with the plucking of Phillip’s fiddle in the boudoir, while Dustin cowers at the heel of Gary’s big, black boot in the barn.
 Nothing is as it seems, and yet everything is as it seems.